Yaaximus/artificial-potential-field/README.md

 # Python implmentation of Artificial Potential Field

+- Check demo_1.gif to see the output with 4 obstacles b/w robot and goal
+- Check demo_2.gif to see the output with 6 obstacles b/w robot and goal

 ## Running instruction:
 - Run the main.py file from directory.
 - User can defined objects like Robot, Goal, Obstacles in this file.